-There is no legal requirement to buy travel medical insurance before you enter Fiji.
-However, for your safety, you are advised to buy sufficient coverage to meet your needs and allow medical evacuation to Australia or New Zealand if needed.
+As of May 1, 2022, travel medical insurance providing coverage for COVID-19 is a legal requirement to enter Fiji.
+Both for your safety and due to the legal requirement, you are advised to buy sufficient coverage to meet your needs and allow medical evacuation to Australia or New Zealand if needed.

 Why buy travel medical insurance for Fiji?